octo-technology/OpenTezos/docs/blockchain-basics/main-properties.md

 The data structure which permits all of the above is a chain of blocks, a.k.a. "blockchain".

 Valid transactions are grouped and enclosed inside a block.
 Every 10 minutes with Bitcoin, a new block should be mined.
-The number of transactions inside a block is only limited by the available space, which is currently (2021) around 2 MB (comparatively, the "_Bitcoin Cash_" blockchain has around 32 MB block size).
+The number of transactions inside a block is only limited by the available space, which is currently (2021) around 2 MB (comparatively, the "_Bitcoin Cash_" blockchain has a block size of around 32 MB).

 Each new block is linked to the previous one: they are chained.
 The more blocks there are, the more difficult it is to modify anything in the ledger.
 They are cryptographically chained.
 This means that if you want to cheat (e.g., make a double-spend or spend money you don't have), you would need to modify everything from the first block ever created (called the "_Genesis Block_").

 The reference to the previous block is inside the new block's *header*.
-This reference is made with the *SHA256* [hash function](https://en.wikipedia.org/wiki/Hash_function) applied on the previous block's header (more on that in the [next chapter on Proof-of-Work](/blockchain-basics/proof-of-work).).
+This reference is made with the *SHA256* [hash function](https://en.wikipedia.org/wiki/Hash_function) applied on the previous block's header (more on that in the [next chapter on Proof-of-Work](/blockchain-basics/proof-of-work)).
 This process is achieved through the [Cipher Block Chaining (CBC)](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Cipher_block_chaining_(CBC)) principle from 1976, where instead of a _XOR_ function (plain text additions will match [*nonce*](https://en.wikipedia.org/wiki/Cryptographic_nonce) additions in the next chapter), the _SHA256_ function is used.
 Twice:

 ![Chain of blocks](../../static/img/blockchain-basics/blocks-chain.svg "Chain of blocks")